jojolosangeles/city_data/README.md

 ![alt text](./test/expected/Northeast.Hour.Weekday.heatmap.png "Northeast LA Accidents-by-Weekday-and-Hour")

-This code was used to create that graph:
 ```
-load expected/all_areas.csv as all_areas
+load expected/all_areas.Area_Name.Northeast.csv as Northeast
-heat all_areas Hour Weekday
+heat Northeast Hour Weekday
 ```

 It looks like Northeast LA gets quite a few more accidents at 5 PM on Fridays.
 How does that look for all of Los Angeles?

 ![alt text](./test/expected/all_areas.Hour.Weekday.heatmap.png "Los Angeles Accidents-by-Weekday-and-Hour")

-The code used to create that graph:
-This code was used to create that graph:
 ```
-load expected/all_areas.Area_Name.Northeast.csv as Northeast
+load expected/all_areas.csv as all_areas
-heat Northeast Hour Weekday
+heat all_areas Hour Weekday
 ```

 Both those depend on CSV files generated from the Los Angeles city data file.
 Those files were generated with this code: